-We would love you to join us at St. Marylebone Parish Church on Monday 2nd December to celebrate the start of the festive season in support of Horatio’s Garden.
+We would love you to join us at St. Marylebone Parish Church (17 Marylebone Road, Marylebone, London, NW1 5LT) on Monday 2nd December to celebrate the start of the festive season in support of Horatio’s Garden.
+You are also welcome to join us after the concert at traditional London pub, The Prince Regent, to continue the seasonal celebrations.
+It is just two minutes around the corner at 71 Marylebone High St, W1U 5JN.

 This special concert will begin at 6:30pm and will be introduced by celebrity presenter and actor Mel Giedroyc, who is a patron of Horatio’s Garden London.